 SEC Rule 613(a)(1)(xii) directs Participants to discuss reasonable alternative approaches to creating, implementing and maintaining the CAT.
 As part of the development of the CAT NMS Plan, the Participants considered a variety of alternatives with respect to technical and user support considerations.
 The technical considerations include: primary storage, data ingestion format, development process, quality assurance staffing and user support staffing.
-The analysis presented in Appendix C, D.12, below, describes alternative approaches considered for each

-223 See Section 11.3(d) of the CAT NMS Plan.
+The analysis presented in Appendix C, D.12, below, describes alternative approaches considered for each technical consideration and the ultimate choice of the CAT NMS Plan based on factors that consider feasibility, cost and efficiency.

-224 See Section 11.1(b) of the CAT NMS Plan.
-225 See Section 4.1 and Section 11.5 of the CAT NMS Plan.
+&lt;sup>223 See Section 11.3(d) of the CAT NMS Plan.
+See Section 11.1(b) of the CAT NMS Plan.
+See Section 4.1 and Section 11.5 of the CAT NMS Plan.

-226 See id.
+&lt;sup>226 See id.